About Butch Walker

+Butch Walker is a singer, songwriter, and producer whose skills run from radio-friendly pop to high-attitude hard rock.
 After gaining a brief taste of major-label success during the '80s and '90s -- particularly with Marvelous 3, whose single "Freak of the Weak" became a modern rock hit in 1999 -- Walker traded his bandmates for a solo career.
-Meanwhile, he also established himself as an in-demand producer by working with marketable artists like Avril Lavigne, Katy Perry, and P!nk.
+Meanwhile, he also established himself as an in-demand producer by working with high-profile artists like Avril Lavigne, Katy Perry, and P!nk.

 I Liked It Better When You Had No Heart followed in 2010 and featured a new backup band, the Black Widows, which included fellow Georgia natives Fran Capitanelli and Chris Unck.
 The new group also played on Walker's next album, Spade, which appeared 2011; that same year, he published an autobiography called Drinking with Strangers: Music Lessons from a Teenage Bullet Belt.
 Walker did some production work in the next two years -- he showed up on Taylor Swift's 2012 album Red and helmed Fall Out Boy's 2013 comeback Save Rock and Roll -- and teamed with producer Ryan Adams for his next solo album, 2015's Afraid of Ghosts.
 After producing the solo debut for Gaslight Anthem leader Brian Fallon, Painkillers, Walker returned to the studio to cut another solo effort, the country-accented 2016 effort Stay Gold. ~ Tim Sendra & Andrew Leahey, Rovi